Well Being Retreat Center

 What Meal Service Means

 Meal Service means three meals a day served promptly at the scheduled times plus all day availability of drinks and snacks.

-Breakfasts (served at 8:30 AM) usually consists of organic scrambled, organic gluten-free oatmeal with a choice of nut & fruit toppings, organic yogurt, sliced oranges, choice of breads (GF & wheat) & jams.
-Occasionally, we will serve GF banana almond pancakes with real maple syrup.
-(I promise you won't yearn for wheat pancakes after you've tried these melt-in-your-mouth morsels.)
+Breakfasts (served at 8:30 AM) usually consists of organic scrambled, organic gluten-free ancient whole-grain cereal with a choice of nut & fruit toppings, yogurt, juice, coffee and teas.
+Occasionally, we will serve organic chicken or vegan sausages.

 Lunches (served at 12:30 PM) will vary with season and availability of vegetables from our one-acre, organically-tended garden.
 Generally, there will be a fresh hearty, mostly organic salad.
 (We won't bore you with a bowl of wimpy iceberg lettuce and call it a salad.)
 The salads may be mixed green salads, complex cole slaw, or a grain salad such as a tangy barley or rice salad.
-And then usually a hearty home-made soup or other hot dish such as chili with home-made corn bread, or (wild-caught Alaskan) seared salmon tacos.
+And then usually a hearty home-made soup or other hot dish such as chili with home-made corn bread, or (wild-caught Alaskan) salmon salad.

 Suppers (served at 6:00 pm) will have one or two cooked vegetables (almost never white potatoes and often from the garden in season), a meat (or vegetarian) main dish, freshly prepared complex salad, and dessert.
 Most of our meals are low glycemic, tending towards Paleo in character, but we will often make a sweet dessert for supper as well as offering fresh fruit for those abstaining.